sachinaneboinwad87-ship-it/day_1_python_basics/README.md

   - It contains letter , numbers or underscore ('-')
   - Variables are case-sensitive
   - We can not use reserved  keyword  as variables

+In evening we learned how many data types in python how to identify  its types using type()
+- there are following data types used in python
+- Numeric : 1> int 2> float 3> complex
+- sequence : 1> str 2> List 3> Tuple
+- set
+- Dictionary
+- Boolean : 1> True & 2> False
+- Binary
+- We can not learn this in deep we just learn how declare data this is